MicrosoftDocs/CommunityToolkit/docs/maui/markup/converters/func-converter.md

 ## FuncConverter&lt;TSource, TDest, TParam>

-The `FunConverter<TSource, TDest, TParam>` implementation allows you to define a conversion process that provides a type safe incoming value, a type safe return value and a type safe `ConverterParameter`.
+The `FuncConverter<TSource, TDest, TParam>` implementation allows you to define a conversion process that provides a type safe incoming value, a type safe return value and a type safe `ConverterParameter`.

 Using the same example as above we can include the `ConverterParameter` from the `Binding`: